 - Flaked oats – Adding flaked oats will provide further complexity and a silkiness to your beer’s mouthfeel.

-This style is not focused on hops, but that doesn’t mean they aren’t important.
+This style is not focused on hops, but that doesn’t mean they aren’t necessary.
 You want hops that will add something to the beer without detracting from the focus.

 The best hops for balancing a milk stout are East Kent hops and Fuggles hops.
 Neither will add too much bitterness but will add complementary hop flavors.
 Important characteristics are low to mid bitterness and mild flavors.